golang/website/go.dev/content/solutions/americanexpress/index.md

 quote: Go provides American Express with the speed and scalability it needs for both its payment and rewards networks.
 ---

+{{pullquote `
+  author: Glen Balliet
-{{% pullquote author="Glen Balliet" title="Engineering Director of loyalty platforms" company="American Express" %}}
+  title: Engineering Director of loyalty platforms
+  company: American Express
+  quote: |
     What makes Go different from other programming languages is cognitive load.
 You can do more with less code, which makes it easier to reason about and understand the code that you do end up writing.

     The majority of Go code ends up looking quite similar, so, even if you’re working with a completely new codebase, you can get up and running pretty quickly.
-{{% /pullquote %}}
+`}}

 ## Go Improves Microservices and Speeds Productivity